stormchaserroleplaying/stormchaserRPG/General/Special/index.md

 Some categories of checks follow special rules.
 The most notable are flat checks and secret checks.

 ## Flat Checks
-When the chance something will happen or fail to happen is based purely on chance, you’ll attempt a flat check.
-A flat check never includes any modifiers, bonuses, or penalties; you just roll a d20 and compare the result on the die to the DC.
+When the chance that something will happen or fail to happen is based purely on chance, you’ll attempt a flat check.
+A flat check never includes any modifiers, bonuses, or penalties; you just roll a d20 (also known as a Chance Die) and compare the result on the die to the DC.
 Only abilities that specifically apply to flat checks can change the checks' DCs; most such effects affect only certain types of flat checks.

 If more than one flat check would ever cause or prevent the same thing, just roll once and use the highest DC.
 In the rare circumstance that a flat check has a DC of 1 or lower, skip rolling; you automatically succeed.
 Conversely, if one ever has a DC of 21 or higher, you automatically fail.